ImperialCollegeLondon/pyrealm/docs/source/users/splash.md

 aet_out, wn_out, ro_out = splash.calculate_soil_moisture(init_soil_moisture)
 ```

-The plots below show the resulting soil moisture and Atime series for the three
+The plots below show the resulting soil moisture and a time series for the three

 ```{code-cell} python
 # Add the outputs to the xarray to select the three sites easily.